lsst-dm/dm_dev_guide/python/numpydoc.rst

 *For functions and methods*.

 'Returns' is an explanation of the returned values and their types, in the same format as :ref:`'Parameters' <py-docstring-parameters>`.
+See the :ref:`Parameters secton <py-docstring-parameters>` and :ref:`py-docstring-parameter-types` for guidelines on how to describe specific types of yielded values.

 Basic example
 ^^^^^^^^^^^^^